 What kind of plant is this?
 It comes up in the first week of June and grows 2 1/2 feet a day.
 It is now around 18 ft tall.
 It is supposed to have purple flowers and long beans.
 I have had it 15 years and it has never bloomed.
 I guess it is a male or needs another plant to make it bloom.

 This looks like a Paulownia or Empress tree to me.
 They are a fast growing tree with clusters of purple flowers, native to China.
 They do not have long seed pods but rather clusters of ovoid seeds.
 The catalpa tree has similarly shaped, but smaller leaves and white flowers that remind me of tiny orchids, with purple flecks in the throat.
-The catalpa tree does produce a long seed pod.
-The two trees are sometimes confused.

 I had a Paulownia in northern Oregon and while it did take a few years to flower it was not 15 years.
 Sorry that I have no useful information on the lack of blooms.
 I hope that the identification will help.